Generalized Fractional Repetition Codes for Binary Coded Computations: Numerical Experiments

-The main motivation for using the binary matrices for our GCS, was the numerical instability introduced in the FRC scheme of \cite{TLDK17} in the decoding step.
-Another drawback of this decoding step, is the fact that it constructs and stores a matrix $\Ab$ of size $n\times {{n}\choose{s}}$; which is comprised of the decoding vectors corresponding to each of the possible index sets $\I$.
-Searching through $\Ab$ to find the corresponding $\ab_{\I}$ is also prohibitive; as it is exponentially large in the number of workers $n$.
+A compelling motivation for using binary matrices for our GCS, is that they require low complexity for both encoding and decoding; and do not introduce numerical nor rounding errors, compared to schemes with encoding matrices defined over the real or complex numbers.
+Another motivating factor, is the fact that the decoding step of \cite{TLDK17} constructs and stores a matrix $\Ab$ of size ${{n}\choose{s}}\times n$; which is comprised of the decoding vectors corresponding to each of the possible index sets $\I$.
+Searching through $\Ab$ to find the corresponding $\ab_{\I}$ is also prohibitive; as it has $\Theta(n^s)$ rows to look through

-In this experiment, we compare the error $\|g-\gt\|_2$ for $g$ the gradient computed by a single server without any encoding or decoding taking place, and $\gt$ the gradient computed by the two competing GC schemes.
+In this experiment, we compare the residual error $\|g-\gt\|_2$ for $g$ the gradient computed by a single server without any encoding or decoding taking place, and $\gt$ the gradient computed by the two competing GC schemes.
 We consider the case where $n=k=18$, $s=5$, and the gradient and partial gradients are of dimension $p=100$; with varying norm $\|g\|_2$.
 For these parameters, we have $\Ab\in\R^{8568\times 18}$.

 Our GCS introduces no error through the encoding and decoding steps, i.e., $\|g-\gt\|_2=0$.
-This is due to the fact that no multiplication or division takes place by scalars, and that the decoding step turns out to be an addition of the exact partial gradients\footnote{By \textit{exact} we mean $g_i$ as computed by a single server.}.
+This is due to the fact that no multiplication or division takes place by scalars, and that the decoding step turns out to be an addition of the exact partial gradients\footnote{By \textit{exact}, we mean $g_i$ as computed by a single server.}.
 For the FRC scheme, we considered a binary encoding matrix $\Bb$ whose construction is deterministic, which introduces no error.
 The construction of matrix $\Ab$, solves ${{n}\choose{s}}$ linear systems of the form $\Bb_{\I}^T\cdot y_{\I}=\bold{1}_{f\times k}$; for $\Bb_{\I}\in\{0,1\}^{f\times k}$ the submatrix of $\Bb$ corresponding to $\I$.
 This is done using matlab's backslash operation, which computes the decoding vector $\ab_{\I}\gets y_{\I}=(\Bb_{\I}^T)^{\dagger}\cdot\bold{1}_{1\times k}$ for each $\I$.

 For this simple case where $n=k=18$ and $s=5$, out of the $8568$ index sets $\I$, the condition number $\kappa_2(\Bb_{\I})\coloneqq\frac{\sigma_{\max}(\Bb_{\I})}{\sigma_{\min}(\Bb_{\I})}$ of 596 submatrices $\Bb_{\I}$ is greater than matlab's finite floating-point number of $1.7977\times10^{308}$.
 The remaining 7972 $\Bb_{\I}$ submatrices had a condition number ranging between $1.7121\times10^{50}$ and $2.4610\times10^{276}$.
 Each of the systems $\Bb_{\I}^T\cdot y_{\I}=\bold{1}_{s\times k}$ are therefore ill-conditioned.
 On the other hand, the construction of our decoding vectors is an addition of standard basis vectors \eqref{vecs_ai}, which does not require solving a linear system.